Silvoid/GenshinProbCalc/README.md

 # GenshinProbCalc
-A repository for code to calculate the probabilities of Genshin Impact's gacha system.
+A repository for code that calculates the probabilities in the topic of Genshin Impact's gacha system.

 Sources of information:
 - https://www.hoyolab.com/article/497840